stevenjpr/stevenjpr/HumanUserGuide.md

 ### What do you wish colleagues didn’t do?
 * *Think of the people you avoid at work.
 What are their characteristics?*

+I'm wary of "long talkers".
+Have you ever been in one of those meetings where one person monopilized the conversation for the entire meeting, yet you walk out wondering "what did he actually say"?
+On a somewhat related note, I'll also avoid someone whom I know will take 1/2 hour of my time talking about non-work stuff.

 ### How can people earn an extra gold star with you?
 * *Think of the time when a colleague puts a smile on your face.
 What did they just do?*